Craig Breedlove: Land vehicle speed records

-In 1962, he made his first attempt, in a freewheeling tricycle (ignoring FIA rules requiring four wheels, at least two driven; in the event, FIM happily accepted it) powered by a General Electric J47 turbojet engine.
+In 1962, Breedlove made his first attempt, in a freewheeling tricycle (ignoring FIA rules requiring four wheels, at least two driven; in the event, FIM happily accepted it) powered by a General Electric J47 turbojet engine.
 On August 5, 1963, this first Spirit made its first record attempt, using just 90% of available thrust to reach 388.47 mph over the measured mile.
 The return pass, on 95% power, turned up a two-way average of 407.45 mph.
 Spirit of America was so light on the ground that it did not even need to change tires afterward.

 For 1964, Breedlove faced competition from Walt Arfons' Wingfoot Express (piloted by Tom Green), as well as from brother Art Arfons in his four-wheel, FIA-legal Green Monster.
 With more engine power, Breedlove upped the record to 468.72 mph "[w]ith almost insolent ease", then to 526.28 mph, making him the first man to exceed 500 mph.
 This pass was not without incident, however, for one of his drogue parachute's shroud lines parted, and Spirit of America ran on for 5 mi before hitting a telegraph pole and coming to rest in a lake.
 This record stood all of twelve days before Green Monster broke it, recording a two-run average of 536.71 mph.